behaviour assistance and training

 Following a successful outcome, Mike will follow up with the owners to assess whether the recommended course of action is still working and, to offer any further assistance if needed.

-Pre assessment form (this helps Mike to review a case before visiting).
+Pre-Assessment Questionnaire (this helps Mike to review a case before visiting)

 Mike Wright Canine Behaviourist